hyperledger/besu-docs/docs/HowTo/Interact/APIs/GraphQL.md

 The Pending query is supported for `transactionCount` and `transactions`.

 !!! important
-    Pantheon doesn't execute pending transactions so result from `account`, `call`, and `estimateGas` for Pending do not reflect pending transactions.
+    Besu doesn't execute pending transactions so result from `account`, `call`, and `estimateGas` for Pending do not reflect pending transactions.

 !!! example